Simulating general noise nearly as cheaply as Pauli noise: Introduction

 Bennink et al.~in Ref.~\cite{bennink2017} took a step in this direction.
 They showed that an arbitrary noise process can be decomposed as a linear combination of stabilizer channels.
 Using this, they built a Monte Carlo approach based on stabilizer formalism to compute expectation values of observables for stabilizer circuits, including the fidelity measure used in error correction studies.
 That the decomposition is a linear---not convex---combination calls for quasiprobabilistic sampling to deal with stabilizer channels with negative weights.
 Therein lies the sign problem well known from simulation of ferminionic systems, and the exponential inefficiency of any such method that steps into the quantum realm beyond the stabilizer domain (see, for example, the exponential inefficiency of simulating the non-Clifford $T$-gate in Ref.~\cite{bravyi2016}).

 Nevertheless, for noise with small ``negativity", which measures the size of the negative weights, the method of Bennink et al.~worked well enough for them to simulate the 7-qubit Steane code under amplitude-damping noise.
 It appears to not work so well, however, for coherent errors, with the only such example given in the paper to be of a single qubit undergoing $Z$ rotation.
-A more recent work \cite{hakkaku2021} that sought to examine coherent errors using the same approach admixed in bit-flip noise, rather than looking at pure $X$-rotation error.
-Our own attempts using the Bennink et al.~method to simulate even the smallest surface code in the presence of coherent errors simply never converged to even generous-sized error bars after waiting for a long time.
+A more recent work \cite{hakkaku2021} that sought to examine coherent errors using the same approach admixed in bit-flip noise, rather than looking at pure $X$-rotation errors.
+In contrast, Ref.~\cite{leblond2025} (with R.~Bennink as the last author) used a different decomposition to explore the situation where coherent errors are introduced only at a restricted number of circuit locations, though the precision of the simulations remain limited.
+Our own attempts at using the Bennink et al.~method to simulate even the smallest surface code in the presence of circuit-level coherent errors simply never converged to even generous-sized error bars after waiting for a long time.
 The method did work reasonably for nonunitary, but non-stabilizer, noise though, already for the $d=5$ surface code, the time taken was significant; it was clear one cannot scale much beyond the tens-of-qubits size.

 The issue here is one of too-large variance, and for that, we can turn to variance-reduction techniques from the vast Monte Carlo sampling literature.
 In this work, we show how to use stratified importance sampling (see, for example, Refs.~\cite{Press2007,Ross2023}), together with the stabilizer decomposition approach of Ref.~\cite{bennink2017}, to simulate general noise---including coherent errors---within the stabilizer formalism nearly as cheaply as Pauli noise.
 Our main example is the well-studied surface code, given its high relevance in quantum computing implementations today, and for comparison with existing work.
 There, we show how stratified sampling can estimate the logical infidelity for the standard depolarizing noise, as well as for a variety of unitary and nonunitary noise.
 As an example of the speed of our approach, for the case of the distance-7 surface code involving 97 qubits (the subject of the recent experimental demonstration by the Google Quantum AI team \cite{google2025}), estimating the logical infidelity for a single physical infidelity value took between 2 (depolarizing noise) and 13 (a unitary or coherent noise) seconds; the nonunitary noise all took $<5$ seconds (see Tab.~\ref{tab:d7Timing} below).
 We show similar relative timing costs between unitary and nonunitary noise for up to distance-15 surface codes involving 449 qubits.